 The UN Refugee Agency estimates that as many as 60% of children who came to the U.S. unaccompanied in the summer of 2015 may have qualified for refugee status.
 But the claims of these children fleeing gang violence and sexual abuse often get tangled in volatile political debates about immigration, economics, and border security, leaving their legal rights vulnerable.
-And 50% of those children are left to defend those rights for themselves: without legal representation, they are asked to stand before a judge in a foreign country and to explain in a minute or less how they face persecution and why it should grant them relief from deportation.
+And 50% of those children are left to defend those rights for themselves, without legal representation.

 Kids in Need of Defense is dedicated to providing pro bono legal representation and positive systemic changes in both law and policy to benefit children who enter the U.S. immigration system alone.
 KIND has grown tremendously since its creation in 2008.
 It has more than doubled the size of its legal staff, opened 2 new offices, and in 2015 became one of the largest partners receiving Dept. of Health and Human Services funding.
 KIND is seeking an Executive Vice President of Operations to develop proactive systems to manage and encourage this growth.

 Assistant Head of School for Development / St. Patrick's Episcopal Day School